-- Meanwhile, add the rest of the sugar, flour and salt in a small bowl and whisk to evenly distribute.
+- In a small mixing bowl, add the remaining sugar, flour and salt and whisk to evenly distribute.

 - In the bowl of your stand mixer, lightly beat the eggs with a hand whisk.
-Add the bloomed yeast mixture along with the flour mixture to it.
-Use the dough hook to knead on low speed (speed 2) for 5 minutes until a wet dough comes together.
+Add the bloomed yeast mixture along with the flour mixture to the beaten eggs.
+Use the dough hook to knead on low speed (speed 2) for 15 minutes.

-- Leave the mixer on speed 2 and add the soften butter, a few pieces at a time, allowing it to combine with the dough before adding more.
-This will take about 10 - 15 minutes.
-Then let the mixer knead for another 10- 15 minutes until all of the butter is completely incorporated.
+- Leave the mixer on speed 2 and add the softened butter, a few pieces at a time, allowing the butter to combine with the dough before adding more.
+This will take about 10 minutes.
+Then let the mixer knead for another 10-20 minutes or until the dough pulls away from the side of the bowl.

-- Add unsweetened coconut and powder sugar in the bowl of a food processor and pulse to mix.
-Add the egg and 1 tablespoon of coconut oil and pulse until a paste form.
+- Make the coconut filling: add unsweetened coconut and powdered sugar in the bowl of a food processor and pulse to mix.
+Add the egg and 1 tablespoon of coconut oil and pulse until a paste forms.
 Set aside.

-- Scrape the dough out of the bowl onto a floured counted top and punch the air out.
-Roll the dough out into a rectangle about 8”x13”.
+- Scrape the dough out onto a lightly floured countertop.
+Deflate the dough and roll it out into a rectangle about 8”x13”.

 - Spread the coconut paste on top of the dough as evenly as possible and roll it up starting from the shorter side.

-- Butter a loaf pan and line it with a strip of parchment paper, butter the parchment paper as well.
-Add the rolled up dough to the loaf pan and let rise in a warm spot for 1.5 – 2 hours until at least double in size.
+- Place the dough into the prepared loaf pan, cover with a tea towel or plastic wrap, and let rise in a warm spot for 1.5 – 2 hours until at least double in size.

 - Preheat the oven to 350°F.